surister/cratedb-guide/docs/admin/performance/inserts/testing.rst

 performance testing isn't also measuring the fake data generation, which in some situations, might actually end up being the performance bottleneck.

-Now, export the fake data as JSON using `COPY TO`_:
+Now, export the fake data as JSON using :ref:`COPY TO <crate-reference:sql-copy-to>`:

 .. code-block:: psql